 Here, there are two major effects of the manifestations of Islamic political militancy - first, the rise of the Wahhabis, Sanusi, Fulani and Mahdi, and, second, the victory of the Usuli.
 These two items must have been parallel.
 There is also a smaller sublist here: the Wahhabis, Sanusi, Fulani, and Mahdi, which should have been parallel.

 By omitting ‘and’ before the Mahdi, options A, B, C, and D fail to connect the items that should have been parallel: the rise and the victory.
 These options have ignored the sublist, making Wahhabis, Sanusi, Fulani, and Mahdi parallel to the victory, which is logically incorrect.

 Hence, the correct option is E.

-These 4 concepts can help you master the GMAT verbal section.
-For any further information on preparing for the GMAT or MBA admissions in India and abroad, connect with out expert counselors for a 15 minute free session!
+These four concepts can help you master the GMAT verbal section.
+For any further information on preparing for the GMAT or MBA admissions in India and abroad, connect with our expert counsellors for a 15-minute free session!